 After your loan has been certified Sallie will send you confirmation, which can be used to support your visa application.

 Sallie Mae can help you find an option that fits your budget, simplifies payment, and minimises your total interest cost.
-Please contact Sallie Mae on (877) 279-7172 for more information.
+Please contact Sallie Mae on (877) 279-7172 for more information or visit the Sallie Mae website.

 How do I guarantee to continue receiving my loans?